 This handbook is supplemental to Board Policy.
 Should a provision of this handbook contradict Board policy, the Board policy prevails.
 This handbook supersedes all prior handbooks and other written material on the same subject.
-In addition, a school-specific BUILDING HANDBOOK ADDENDUM is attached.

 New Prairie United School Corporation

 BOARD INFORMATION